emily-ramirez/PinPlay/Deliverables/D1-Inception.md

 ## 3. Interviews summary

 ### Interview 1
 **Summary:** Diana works in a nursing home and sometimes plays music out loud when she is cleaning.
-She expressed concern for if explicit or offensive end up on the newly generated playlists, as this could offend people in her workplace.
+She expressed concern for if explicit or offensive songs end up on the newly generated playlists, as this could offend people in her workplace.
 She wasn't interested in location-based features.\
 **Interviewer:** Sophia Frohna\
 **Interviewee:** Diana L.\
 **When:** 02/10/2021\